About

 FBI Jobs Menu

-Many federal investigative jobs have age requirements, and applicants must be at least 21 years of age and under the age of 37 at the time of appointment.
+Many FBI jobs have age requirements, and applicants must be at least 21 years of age and under the age of 37 at the time of appointment.
 Other positions state that you must be 21 years of age and be a U.S. citizen.
-Each job announcement lists the required qualifications for that position.
+Each FBI job announcement lists the required qualifications for that position.
 If you want to work in law enforcement, and you are over age 37, your options are limited; you may have to consider a support position that does not have an age limit.

 The FBI hires crime scene specialists, special agents, laboratory technicians, fingerprint experts, language specialists, and a large group of support specialists.
 Together with many others, these are the members of the FBI's Professional Support staff: Thousands working together in a united effort against crime.